A Computational Study for Solving Decision-Dependent Robust Problems as Bilevel Optimization Problems: Introduction

 The remainder of this paper is structured as follows.
-In Section~\ref{sec:short-path-probl}, we present the nominal shortest path problem, the models of the robust counterpart with continuous and convex decision-dependent uncertainty sets, and the bilevel reformulation in case of a discrete uncertainty set.
-The same is done for the knapsack problem in Section~\ref{sec:knapsack-probl} and for the portfolio optimization problem in Section~\ref{sec:portfolio-probl}.
-The numerical results are presented and discussed in Section~\ref{sec:computational-study} and we conclude the paper with some comments on future research questions in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:general-model}, we present the DDRO models that we discuss in this paper and review the classic robust reformulation as well as the respective bilevel reformulations based on strong-duality or Karush--Kuhn--Tucker conditions.
+Afterward, in Section~\ref{sec:uncertainty-sets} we introduce the uncertainty sets that we use later in our numerical study: decision-dependent budgeted uncertainty and decision-dependent knapsack uncertainty---both in a continuous and a mixed-integer variant.
+Section~\ref{sec:applications} then discusses the three mentioned applications together with their uncertainty models.
+Then, we present and discuss our numerical results in Section~\ref{sec:num-results} before we conclude the paper with some comments on future research questions in Section~\ref{sec:conclusion}.